TempoJC/tempo-ui/README.md

 - **Atoms**
   - `Buttons`: A suite of button components with different styles and functionalities (**Button**, **ActionButton**, **SwitchButton**).
-  - `Icon`: For displaying a set of predefined SVG icons.
+  - `Icon`: Component that displays a set of predefined SVG icons.
   - `Checkbox`: Base component to define a checkbox.
   - `Divider`: Use this component to show a divider.
 - **ContentDisplay**